 To decrease risk, occupational therapists and physical therapists often hear financial experts advise them to diversity their investments rather than letting it all ride on one single stock.

 But why don’t we also diversity the number of income streams we have?

 If you rely on only one way of bringing in income, such as your full-time job, you could face financial catastrophe if you were to lose that income stream.

-That’s why, before paying off over $350,000 in student loans, I was not only making money from my full-time job but I also had side hustles working for Luna Physical Therapy and by doing prn home health.
+That’s why, before paying off over $350,000 in student loans, I was not only making money from my full-time job but I also had a side hustle doing prn home health.

 After I paid off my student loans, my wife and I welcomed our baby into the world and we decided it would be best if I could spend more time at home with them.
 Having my other income streams allowed me to quit my full-time job and prioritize family over work.

 If you are looking for ideas to create more income streams for yourself, check out The Side Hustle List For Physical Therapists and The Side Hustle List For Occupational Therapists.

 Bottom Line: Increasing the number of income streams you have can make you less dependent on the money you make from your full-time job.